dfsmania/LaradminLTE/docs/sections/config/menu.md

 #### Additional for `SIDEBAR`

-The following properties are specific to menu items defined within the `NAVBAR`:
+The following properties are specific to menus defined within the `SIDEBAR`:

 | Property      | Type     | Description                                                    |
 |---------------|----------|----------------------------------------------------------------|